slb4j/slb4j/README.md

 | java.util.logging (JUL) | (part of JDK)   | Built-in Java logging API since Java 1.4.
 Often bridged to SLF4J for consistent logging.                                        |
 | Commons Logging (JCL)   | commons-logging | Lightweight logging facade, mostly used in older libraries; usually bridged to SLF4J today.                                     |

-**Remove backends, bridges, and bindings** if you have them in your project:
+**Remove logging backends, bridges, and bindings** if you have them in your project:

 | Title                   | Artifact Name    | Description                            |
 |-------------------------|------------------|----------------------------------------|